MarcoFernstaedt/finance_tracker/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for any feature requests or bug reports.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For questions or support, please contact [Your Email or GitHub Profile].# finance_tracker